gethinode/docs/content/en/docs/latest/configuration/languages.md

 ---
 title: Languages
 description: Configure multiple languages to enable multilingual sites.
-date: 2023-07-06
+date: 2023-08-04
 layout: docs
 ---

 {{< release version="v0.6.0" >}}

-Hinode supports Hugo's [multilingual mode]({{< param "links.hugo_lang" >}}) to create websites with multiple languages side by side.
+Hinode supports Hugo's {{< link hugo_lang >}}multilingual mode{{< /link >}} to create websites with multiple languages side by side.
 The next paragraphs explain how to configure multiple languages, how to provide content translations, and how to define multilingual messages and keywords.

 ## Language configuration